-Our higher effective tax rate in 2011 resulted primarily from two reasons.
-One, our Taiwan subsidiaries, other than Himax Taiwan, that incurred net operating losses and had provided full valuation allowance for deferred tax assets.
-Another factor that led to our higher effective tax rate was the NT dollar depreciation against the US dollar during 2011.
-Since our reporting currency is US dollar, a substantial majority of our taxes incur in Taiwan on the tax basis of NT dollar.
-More deferred taxes liabilities recognized by Himax Taiwan in 2011 because if we settling the monetary assets or liabilities at USD that would result in taxable income.
+Our higher effective tax rate in 2011 was due to two reasons.
+One, our Taiwan subsidiaries, other than Himax Taiwan, incurred net operating losses and provided full valuation allowance for deferred tax assets.
+Another factor was the NT dollar's depreciation against the U.S. dollar during 2011.
+While our reporting currency is the U.S. dollar, a substantial majority of our taxes are incurred in Taiwan on the tax basis of the NT dollar.
+More deferred tax liabilities were recognized by Himax Taiwan in 2011 because if we were to settle the monetary assets or liabilities in U.S. dollars, it would have resulted in taxable income.